Text Link

 Treatment of binge eating disorder

-What causes binge eating disorder in an individual is a huge part of determining the type of treatment the person should receive.
-But there are a number of different types of therapies suited to address different issues that may be at the core of BED.
+What causes binge eating disorder in an individual is a huge part of determining the type of treatment they should receive.
+However, different therapies can help address the core issues of BED.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.